- BeagleBone Black

 Compared to Raspberry Pi, BeagleBone Black has a more powerful processor.
 It is perfect for those who are into robotics because the programmable real-time units (PRU), which can be used to program motor control, pin toggling, and other real-time computation for robotics processes.

 What makes it awesome is that you can boot Linux in less than ten seconds and start developing not more than five minutes later.
 In addition, the hardware is open source so you can customize the design to suit your needs.
-It costs a little more than $60 (For the latest prices and discounts, check here) on Digikey.
+For the latest prices and discounts, check here.

 2. Next Thing C.H.I.P.